Our Review Process

 With both fresh chicken and chicken meal at the top of the list, this dry food formula is packed with protein.
 Herring meal and whitefish meal provide supplemental sources of protein with omega-3-rich salmon oil as a nutritious source of animal-based fat.

-While this recipe contains over nearly 44% crude protein on a dry matter basis, the carbohydrate content is very high.
+While this recipe contains nearly 44% crude protein on a dry matter basis, the carbohydrate content is very high.
 Chickpeas, peas, dried beets, and lentils comprise the majority of the food’s carb content.
 Dried beets act as a source of dietary fiber and a prebiotic to support the probiotics that appear later on the list.
 Unfortunately, the remaining three carbs are not species-appropriate and can be difficult for cats to digest.

 This recipe is, however, free from concerning ingredients unnamed meat by-product meals, artificial additives, corn, wheat, and soy.